jessepav/libgdx-wiki-old/Skin.md

 Skin files from the [libgdx tests](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests-android/assets/data) can be used as a starting point: uiskin.png, uiskin.atlas, uiskin.json, and default.fnt.

+Loading and configuring a freetype font via the skin json file requires some additional steps.
+Either use [Scene Composer](https://github.com/raeleus/skin-composer/wiki/Creating-FreeType-Fonts#using-a-custom-serializer) or a library like [freetype-skin](https://github.com/acanthite/freetype-skin).

 ### <a id="Color"></a>Color ###

 Colors are defined in JSON as shown above.
 If the `r`, `g`, or `b` properties are omitted, 0 is used.
 If `a` is omitted, 1 is used.